 Grace is God’s response to our messes.
 If you don’t acknowledge your messes, you’ll never receive his grace.
-In the last post we saw that confession is one way to receive grace and break the power of sin.
+In my last article we saw that confession is one way to receive grace and break the power of sin.

 However, confession is a word that is poorly understood.
 Like the word repentance, confession has been mangled through the machinery of man-made religion.
 Instead of bringing freedom to the bound and life to the dead, confession is seen as the cost of admission into the House of Grace.
 “You wanna clear your conscience?
 Then start talking you miserable sinner!”

 Confession is good for you, but only when it’s done right.

 We might say there’s good confession and bad confession (see 1 Tim 6:12).
 So what is good confession?
 Very simply, it is the articulation of faith; it is agreeing with God and acknowledging your total dependence on him.

 And what is bad confession?
 It is verbalizing unbelief in the goodness of God and the finished work of the cross.
 The picture below illustrates the difference.

 To help you grasp this distinction, I want to draw twelve lines between healthy and unhealthy confession.

 1. Unhealthy confession is an admission of my badness, but healthy confession is a declaration of my trust in God’s goodness (Ps 145:4-7).